JannieI/canvas-workstation-V3/src/app/roadmap.md

 1. Include internasionalisation - different languages
 2. My date format - and show like this ....
 3. Use style.css for standard items, ie class="helpMessage"
+4. Have Server-Settings for:
+   * User can/cannot store any server data locally (ie sensitive)
+   * User can/cannot store schema for any server data locally (ie very sensitive)
+   * User can/cannot log into local server (ie standalone version)

+**Offline work**
+1. Copy schema or copy data, depending on Server settings

 **API**
 1. Have flexible field selection: ie ..."fields": [A, B, F]